dtgazmuri/SoftwareEngineering/Retrospective/SPG_Retrospective1.md

 - One thing you are proud of as a Team:

   We are very proud of achieving the goals we set ourselves during the first meetings and we are pretty satisfied of the partial application we developed.
-We have listened to the feedbacks and we are already working to improve our work.
+We have listened to the feedback and we are already working to improve our work.